faxm0dem/grafana-riemann-websocket-datasource/README.md

 2. When modifying a query's parameters (but not the text), you have to save the panel and reload it in order for changes to be taken into account (clicking Grafana's refresh button won't suffice)

 Also, the developer's haven't found a way (yet) to properly close the connections when leaving the dashboard.
 This means your websockets will remain open until you close the browser tab (or switch Grafana organization).

+So please follow these guidelines:

+1. Never use the same query more than once in the same dashboard.
+If you want to get two different representations of the same data, use Grafana's ["reuse queries" functionality](https://github.com/grafana/grafana/pull/16660) instead
+2. If you modify a query's parameters (*e.g.* `MaxFreq`) save, then reload the tab
+3. If you don't need your realtime dashboard, close the tab for your riemann server's sake

 ## Learn more
 - [Riemann](https://riemann.io)